 If you’re a solo freelancer, it’s so easy to think that hiring an assistant is just plain out of reach and expensive.
 But that’s just not true.
 Hiring an assistant is one of the biggest wins that you can create for yourself.
-When an assistant does the low value work of billing, invoicing, emails, scheduling, etc., then your time is freed up to do the high value client work or getting new business or levelling up your skills.
+When an assistant does the low-value work of billing, invoicing, emails, scheduling, etc., then your time is freed up to do the high-value client work or getting new business or leveling up your skills.

 But it is important to find the right person, the kind of person that will take work off your plate instead of creating more of it.

 Tim Francis of Profit Factory and GreatAssistant.com has spent a lot of time working with entrepreneurs to match them to great assistants.
 Tim shares what makes a great assistant and his process for finding that one amazing one.

 Tim shares with us: